 Skip to Content

-11 London Foods & Restaurants Your Family Will Love
+London Restaurants, Markets & Foods Your Family Will Love

-11 London Foods & Restaurants Your Family Will Love
+London Restaurants, Markets & Foods Your Family Will Love

 Teen Traveler would return to London anytime, partly because she liked everything and everywhere we ate on our two vacations there.
-English food has a lot of dishes that are familiar to American kids and foods that just have kid appeal (who wouldn’t want to eat something called Toad in the Hole).
+English food has a lot of dishes that are familiar to American kids and foods that simply have kid appeal (who wouldn’t want to eat something called Toad in the Hole?).

 As a major city with a rich immigrant history, it also has every kind of ethnic food for families that are a little adventurous.

-I’m suggesting a few specific restaurants but many of the places we ate at and liked were not destination restaurants .
-They were places we happened upon, like the stylish tapas bar we tried before seeing a show on our first visit (and couldn’t find again).
+It isn’t hard to find good food in London.
+Only a few of the places we’ve eaten at in London were destination restaurants.
+Most were places we happened upon, like the stylish tapas bar we tried before seeing a show on our first visit (and couldn’t find again).

-Or La Roche, the Lebanese/Moroccan café down the street from the London Coliseum.
-We wanted to eat after an evening play and it was simply the only place we could find that was open late and had tables free.
-Nevertheless, it was fairly inexpensive and good.
+Or La Roche, the Lebanese-Moroccan café down the street from the London Coliseum.
+We wanted to eat after an evening play and it was the only place we could find that was open late and had tables free.
+Nevertheless, it was fairly inexpensive and quite good.

 1. Pub food